dupuyjs/AzPester/README.md

 }
 ```

-In addition, you can dissociate parameters values (at least the ones with no default values) into a separate files.
+In addition, you can dissociate parameters values (at least the ones with no default values) into a separate file.

 ```json
 {